Eksiart/Eksiart/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Eksiart&show_icons=true" align=right />
 </picture>

-I'm a **frontend developer** with a passion for creating efficient and scalable web applications.
-With over two years of experience in **React**, I've developed a wide range of skills in frontend development.
+I'm a **frontend developer** who cares about user experience and clean code.
+For the past two years, I've been working with React and deepening my knowledge in building scalable, maintainable web applications.
+I'm always learning and excited to take on new challenges.

 ---